 We’ve joined forces with RapidVisa.
 Starting at $429, we help you put together all required forms and documents and help you submit them to the government.
 Start your application today!

 If you want to come to the U.S. and marry, and then stay here, the K1 visa is the best solution.
 A fiancé visa will allow your future spouse to come to the United States, marry, and then adjust their status.

 If, however, you simply want to get married in the United States and then return to another country to apply for the green card, perhaps due to employment or family considerations, then you can always marry on a temporary visa as long as you are abiding by state laws on marriage and understand that under the “90-day rule,” you will be non-eligible for adjusting your status in the United States.

 Maybe you want to marry a foreigner and initially live abroad.
 This works, too!
 The U.S government will recognize all marriages conducted abroad — as long as they were registered with local authorities.
 You will also not be bound by U.S. state laws on marriage, but rather will have to abide by laws and customs of the country you have married in — such as eligibility, parental consent, and divorce rules.

 Are you ready to apply?
-Our K-1 visa partner stays with you right up until the finish line, when your visa gets approved.
+We’ve joined forces with RapidVisa, and together we stay with you right up until the finish line, when your visa gets approved.
 Get started today!

 U.S. authorities only recognize civil marriages for immigration purposes, in which a marriage certificate has been issued by recognized authorities at a local or national level.